alex-butucea/deicerframework/src/Deicer/Query/README.md

 $cacheQuery->decorate($localDbQuery);

 /**
- * Cache query will fall back to local db on cache miss
+ * Cache query will fall back to local DB on cache miss
- * Local db will fall back to Etsy API on empty result
+ * Local DB will fall back to Etsy API on empty result
  * Etsy query will throw exception on empty result
  */
 try {